Your cookie preferences

 The provider says its price rises “reflect our investment in upgrading our network and services”.
 This essentially means they’re put in place to cover the costs of the improvements it makes to its broadband, 4G and 5G services.

-Its new policy from July 2024 means that Vodafone can't tie its price rises to the inflation rate anymore.
+Its new policy from July 2024 means that Vodafone won't tie its price rises to the inflation rate anymore.
 But instead its flat £3 per month increase has likely been implemented to cover future inflation-based cost increases and infrastructure investments on their end.

 By 2026, it's likely that far fewer people will be on an inflation-linked price increase.
 The flat £3 per month rate will apply each year you are with Vodafone, provided you have signed up to a new deal with them from 2 July 2024.